ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 The Client App accept user input on console.
 Following command can be submitted to assembly by typing their name on console.
 [startup, invalidMove, move, follow, shutdown]

-Or user can type 'exit' to stop client
+Or user can type 'exit' to stop client.